Llaugo/SpaceGame/README.md

 Build Status

 Just getting started. game.py contains the runnable code, but the game itself isn't ready.
+(Use W to open containers and Shift to pick them up.)

 Style